ohioit/rundeck-http-plugin/README.md

 will share the entire project or entire frameworks credentials.
 However, this allows those credentials to be externalized into the framework configuration and avoids them being exported with projects.

+## Todo

+- Support request parameters from config and/or data
+- Support request body from config and/or data
+- Find a way to support per-job authentication settings?